 For hundreds of years, most teachers and trainers have presented information to learners in one format-lecture to a whole class.
 That model has been identified as objectivist and is based on Skinner's behaviorist learning theories where the teacher sets the pace, selects the textbook and resources, and controls the classroom.
-As students, we sat in the seats and have been the target of those seeds broadcast by the objectivist theories of learning and the linguistic teaching style.
-This is the teacher centered learning model, The hope was that the seed would fall upon fertile ground, germinate, and prosper.
+As students, we sat in seats and have been the target of those seeds broadcast by the objectivist learning theories and the linguistic teaching style.
+This is the teacher centered learning model, the hope was that the seed would fall upon fertile ground, germinate, and prosper.